Explore your mortgage options

 - A home improvement loan is any loan you take out to cover the costs of home repairs, upgrades, remodels, additions and other renovations

-- You can finance home improvements with a personal loan, home equity loan, government-secured loan or credit cards
+- You can finance home improvements with a personal loan, home equity loan, cash-out refinance, government-secured loan or credit cards

 - To get a home improvement loan, you’ll generally need a credit score of at least 620, but exact credit requirements depend on the lender

 U.S. Department of Housing and Urban Development.
 “About Title 1 Property Home Improvement Loans.”
 Retrieved October 2023 from, https://www.hud.gov/program_offices/housing/sfh/title/ti_abou